|Nutrition Facts (per serving)|

 Shape into a disk, wrap in plastic, and chill for about 30 minutes to 1 hour.

-Roll out on a floured surface to fit the pie pan.
-Fold over and fit into the pan, cutting off excess.
-Form a decorative edge around the plate.
-Before adding the filling, brush with a little of the beaten egg white, if desired.
+Roll out on a floured surface to fit pie pan.
+Fold over and fit into pan, cutting off excess.
+Form a decorative edge around plate.
+Before adding filling, brush with a little of the beaten egg white, if desired.

 Serve with a scoop of vanilla ice cream or a dollop of whipped cream.

 - Don't overbake pecan pie or it can become hard.
 The filling should still have a slight jiggle in the center when it's done.